MaastrichtU-IDS/best-practices/website/blog/2020-12-20-code-security.md

 :::

+## Test coverage and additional analysis

-3. SonarCloud is quite nice for Test coverage + relevant reports on dangerous code ("code smells")
+SonarCloud is quite nice for test coverage, and various relevant reports on your code quality (spot security issues, code blocks that could be improved)

 :::note SonarCloud report example